• Skip to primary navigation

 Sautéed in stir-fries, steamed as a side, eaten raw in coleslaw or a salad, and of course, fermented as sauerkraut.

 But one of my all-time favorite ways to prepare it has to be this easy roasted cabbage recipe.
-It’s like the cabbage version of kale chips.
+It gets wonderfully crispy around the edges, while the inside stays beautifully tender.
+It’s downright addictive!

 1. Cabbage.